yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 ![](https://sookocheff.com/post/networking/how-does-dns-work/assets/dns-resolution.png)

-To understand more about the DNS workflow, check out the this [blog post](https://sookocheff.com/post/networking/how-does-dns-work/).
+To understand more about the DNS workflow, check out this [blog post](https://sookocheff.com/post/networking/how-does-dns-work/).

 ### What are DoH and DoT?

-The following diagram demonstrates the differences between `http` and `https` when it comes it exchanging data in between client and server
+The following diagram demonstrates the differences between `http` and `https` when it comes it exchanging data between client and server

 ![](https://nrmjjlvckvsb.compat.objectstorage.ap-tokyo-1.oraclecloud.com/picgo/2022/08-24-d58879e667a37bb3368ecd443860c6a6.png)